HEF-B/Delivery-Efficiency-and-CO-Impact-Analysis/README.md

 11. [Author](#11-author)

 ## 1. Project Overview
-Organizations often struggle to understand what truly drives employee satisfaction and where risks like burnout or disengagement are emerging.
-This project explores HR survey data to uncover patterns in employee wellbeing, performance, and career progression across departments and regions.
+Logistics operations often face a trade-off between cost, delivery speed, and environmental impact.
+This project explores delivery performance data to understand where inefficiencies exist and how they affect both operational reliability and CO₂ emissions.

-The dataset was sourced from Kaggle and extended with Nordic country data to create a more realistic and regionally relevant analysis.
-The focus was on identifying key drivers such as work-life balance, overtime, compensation, and promotion patterns, and understanding how these factors vary across roles and locations.
+The dataset was synthetically generated to simulate real-world logistics scenarios, including shipment volumes, delivery times, vehicle types, weather conditions, and carrier performance.
+The analysis focuses on identifying key drivers of delays, cost variability, and environmental impact.

-The final output is a 4-page interactive Power BI dashboard that enables HR teams to monitor employee experience, detect risk areas early, and make more informed workforce decisions.
+The final output is a multi-page Power BI dashboard designed to help operations teams monitor performance, detect inefficiencies, and make data-driven decisions to improve both service quality and sustainability.

 ## 2. Objectives
 - Identify the key drivers of employee satisfaction and burnout risk.